 “To urban-dwelling, educated, techno-savvy consumers who worry about the environment that future generations will inherit, Zipcar is the car-sharing service that lets you save money and reduce your carbon footprint, making you feel you’ve made a smart, responsible choice that demonstrates your commitment to protecting the environment.”

-Zipcar is not targeting all residents of a particular city.
+Notice that Zipcar is not targeting all residents of a particular city.
 They’re not even targeting all the people in a given city who don’t own a car.
 They’re specifically targeting people who:

 - live in an urban area

 These are all interests and behaviors that Zipcar can specifically target using social ads.
 They also help to guide the company’s overall approach to its social media marketing strategy.
 That’s clear in this thread about sustainable habits for World Environment Day.